nume-crypto/docs/key-concepts/dd-asset-transfers.md

 ERC721 tokens are non-fungible tokens, meaning that each token is unique and not interchangeable with any other token.
 They are commonly used for digital assets such as collectibles, game items, and real estate.

-# ERC20 tokens currently supported on Nume

-- MATIC
-- ETH
-- WBTC
-- USDC
-- USDT
-- DAI

-These supported tokens will be expanded upon request.
-Asset transfers refer to the process of transferring ownership of digital assets from one address to another.
-Asset transfers can occur for a variety of reasons, such as buying or selling assets, gifting them to others, or moving them to a different address.
-When someone wants to transfer an asset, they initiate a transaction on Nume.
-The transaction typically includes information about the asset being transferred, such as its name, type(ERC20 or ERC721), and quantity, as well as the addresses of the sender and recipient.

 # ERC20 token transfer

 ```js